Air pollution and frequently asked questions

 This is not a charge to visit the city centre, or a congestion charge.
 This is a charge for the most polluting vehicles only.

-Roughly two thirds of vehicles entering the CAZ are compliant, so it is essential for users to check their compliance in advance of using the zone or making applications for exemptions/incentives, as they may already be compliant and face no charge/further action.
+Approximately three quarters of vehicles entering the CAZ will not be charged, so it is essential for users to check their compliance in advance of using the zone or making applications for exemptions/incentives, as they may already be compliant and face no charge/further action.

 We would prefer that the most polluting vehicles are not used in the Clean Air Zone and that people change their habits, switching to walking, cycling, public transport, cleaner vehicles or avoid the area.
 The cost is intended to encourage people to make these changes.